 Through formative assessment, we educate students to be able to self-direct their own learning.
 Students with a developed ability to independently manage their learning time set higher goals and are more effective.
 They persevere despite the obstacles and take greater responsibility for their learning (Holcar, 2016).
 According to Holcar, another advantage of formative assessment is that the students can demonstrate their knowledge in a variety of ways, and additional learning resources in the form of peer learning are activated.

-There is a lot of difference between formative and summative assessments, and the crucial difference is manifested in the process of obtaining grades.
+There is a great difference between formative and summative assessments, and the crucial difference is manifested in the process of obtaining grades.
 Formative assessment is mainly aimed at acquiring process knowledge by which the student builds his/her path to the final goal.
 It is important to enable the student to upgrade his/her knowledge.
-In the formative assessment, the teacher monitors students’ progress and adjusts his/her instruction based on the feedback.
+In formative assessment, the teacher monitors students’ progress and adjusts his/her instruction based on the feedback.
 Sharing feedback between students and teachers is very important for improving student performance.
 Formative assessment is a prerequisite for evaluation.
 In summative assessment, evaluation is the ultimate goal and key measure of student knowledge.

 Objectives: